-Arch Supports for High Arches and Flat Feet as Low as $59
+Corefit Custom Moldable Arch Supports for High Arch and Flat Feet as low as $59

 Collapsed or Flat Arches often occur as a result of extreme stress imposed on the foot.
 Since tight tendons form our arches, injury or trauma can collapse the arch of a foot, causing Flat Arches (flat feet).
 Symptoms can include foot or ankle pain after prolonged activity.
 Podiatrists generally recommend treatment, which consists of the use of arch-supporting inserts for shoes.
-Corefit Custom Moldable Arch Supports help provide this support to the foot by lending a pronounced zone of customized arch stabilization to the foot and extending the legs, hips and back.
+Corefit Custom Moldable Arch Supports help provide this support to the foot.
+They lend a pronounced zone of customized arch stabilization to the foot and extending the legs, hips and back.